ejb6/stacktrends.ph/README.md

 skills for the current job market in the Philippines.
 This is a work in progress.

 ## Todos
+- [ ] Create a separate output folder
 - [ ] Automate data harvesting using Github actions
 - [ ] (Option 1) Convert CSV to JSON file
 - [ ] (Option 2) Directly create JSON file on `scraper.py`